Little Venice is one of London’s not so secret gems – brimming with colourful houseboats and cute cafes. Time to discover more…

 Water and gardens go hand-in-hand, offering a relaxing spot to take a break from the hustle and bustle of the city.

-That’s why I love Rembrandt Gardens which run along the Grand Union Canal.
+That’s why we love the Rembrandt Gardens which run along the Grand Union Canal.
 Opened in the 1950s, the gardens are well-manicured with a big grassy area that’s perfect for a picnic.

 When they first opened, the gardens were known as the Warwick gardens, but the name changed in 1975.
 This was in response to the city of Amsterdam donating thousands of tulips to celebrate their 700th birthday.